Zachswan1/WikipediaSCOTUS/README.md

 You obtain a unified dataset containing:

 - SCDB variables from 1791 → present
-- Wikipedia attention metrics (monthly) from 2008 → present
+- Monthly Wikipedia pageview metrics from 2015 to present via the official REST API (pre-2015 data may be incomplete/legacy).
 - Accurate matching via U.S. Reports citations + docket numbers

 This supports constructing a Wikipedia-based salience measure for U.S. Supreme Court cases.